dustinpfister/blog_posts/_posts/phaser-graphics-polygon.md

 ## 1 - What to know

 This is a post on using the [drawPolygon](https://photonstorm.github.io/phaser-ce/Phaser.Graphics.html#drawPolygon) method with graphics display objects in phaser ce.
 This is not a getting started post with [graphics in phaser ce](/2017/10/21/phaser-graphics/), [phaser ce in general](/2017/10/04/phaser-getting-started/), or any additional skills that are needed with web programing using javaScript.

+## 1.1 - This is a phaser ce 2.x post

+In this post I am using phaser 2.11.1 of [phaser](https://phaser.io/), the javaScript powered game framework.

 ## A Graphics.drawPolygon example